-49.4.30 Factory farming NC 49.4.31 Fish or meat processing (excluding that which is ancillary to a retail premises) NC 49.4.32 Forestry NC 49.4.33 Visitor Accommodation in the Glenpanel Precinct; and in the Commercial Precinct (above ground floor only) D 49.4.34 Mining PR 49.4.35 Airports PR 49.4.36 Any activity requiring an Offensive Trade Licence under the Health Act 1956 PR 49.4.37 Cemeteries and Crematoria PR 49.4.38 Service Stations not otherwise listed PR 49.4.38A One Service Stations in the Commercial Precinct PNC 49.4.38B 9.4.38B Commercial storage facilities (including outdoor storage and buildings for the storage of commercial and residential goods) within the Storage Overlay shown on the Structure Plan.
-Control is reserved to: a. hours of operation; b. parking, traffic and access; c. noise; d. external visual appearance and form and scale of buildings and outdoor storage areas; e. fencing; f. building and landscape frontage, and activation to streets and public spaces g. landscaping; h. lighting 49.4.38C Any built development on the southern escarpment of Sub-Area H2 or on an escarpment within Sub Areas K1 and K2, excluding the local road shown on the Structure Plan.
-NC 49.4.38D Buildings within the area marked A on the Building Heights Plan for the Glenpanel Precinct NC
+49.4.30 Factory farming NC 49.4.31 Fish or meat processing (excluding that which is ancillary to a retail premises) NC 49.4.32 Forestry NC 49.4.33 Visitor Accommodation in the Glenpanel Precinct; and in the Commercial Precinct (above ground floor only) D 49.4.34 Mining PR 49.4.35 Airports PR 49.4.36 Any activity requiring an Offensive Trade Licence under the Health Act 1956 PR 49.4.37 Cemeteries and Crematoria PR 49.4.38 Service Stations not otherwise listed PR 49.4.38A One Service Stations in the Commercial Precinct PNC 49.4.38B Commercial storage facilities (including outdoor storage and buildings for the storage of commercial and residential goods) within the Storage Overlay shown on the Structure Plan.
+Control is reserved to: a. hours of operation; b. parking, traffic and access; c. noise; d. external visual appearance and form and scale of buildings and outdoor storage areas; e. fencing; f. building and landscape frontage, and activation to streets and public spaces g. landscaping; h. lighting Any built development on the southern escarpment of Sub-Area H2 or on an escarpment within Sub Areas K1 and K2 and K3 as shown on the Structure Plan, excluding the local road shown on the Structure Plan.
+C NC 49.4.38D Buildings within the area marked A on the Building Heights Plan for the Glenpanel Precinct NC D 49.4.39 Building Restriction Areas adjoining State Highway 6 RD In any precinct adjoining State Highway 6, within the Building Restriction Area over the land within 10m from the State Highway 6 northern boundary, and over the land within 25m from the State Highway 6 southern boundary, the establishment of continuous, non-vehicular public access corridors.
+Discretion is restricted to: i.
+Integration and coordination across sites to achieve continuous, safe, and comfortable pedestrian and cycle facilities for use by the general public (including safety between pedestrians and cyclists); ii. integration with and access to adjacent development, roads or private ways having the function of a road, or State Highway aft Decision crossing points: iii.
+Whether any existing facilities have already been provided on the south side of State Highway 6 that sufficiently provide pedestrian and/or cycle access: A variety of vegetative species and trees that complement but remain subordinate to views from State Highway 6 to landscape features and adjacent development; Lighting to allow safe night time use of footpaths and cycle facilities without contributing to lighting clutter or glare when viewed from the Highway: vi.
+If the Building Restriction Area remains in private ownership, the sufficiency of means to ensure unrestricted public access through it, and provide for ongoing care and maintenance of pedestrian and bicycle facilities, landscaping, lighting, signage, or furniture.
+For any land affected by Rule 49.4.39 development of land outside of the Building Restriction Areas adjoining SH6 prior to completion of the works required under Rule 49.4.39 in respect of that land.
+NC